LIANAS TRELLIS

 THE PROJECT

-The project combines experience in designing and artistically integrating climbing structures with the desire to bring more plants and greenery into the city.
+The project combines experience in designing and artistically integrating spatial structures with the desire to bring more plants and greenery into the city.
 Especially in places where, due to spatial constraints such as paved areas, roofs, or parking lots, street trees require a long time to provide shading and contribute to improved microclimates.

 The goal of this project is to motivate as many planners, students, and architects as possible to be part of a movement.